 - Method of assessment: 100 multiple choice questions (MCQs).
-2 hours are allowed for this examination. - This syllabus will be examined from 1 May 2016 until 31 December 2017. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
-Visit www.cii.co.uk/updates - 2.
-Select the appropriate qualification - 3.
-Select your unit on the right hand side of the page
+2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2020 until 31 December 2020. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/learning/qualifications/unit-healthcare-insurance-products-if7/ - 2.
+Select qualification update on the right hand side of the page.